cryptocav/volt-trading-dash/index.md

   Reach out to collaborate, contribute, or ask a question

 - [⚡ About]({{ "/about/" | relative_url }})
-  Background on the creator, the vision, and what's coming next
+  Background on the creator, system progression, and what's coming next

 ---

 ## 🛠 What You Can Do Here

+- Follow the live PRISM model as it evolves
-- Browse daily and historical allocation logic
-- View backtests vs BTC and USDC-flat
+- Browse daily allocation signals vs BTC and USDC-flat benchmarks
+- View mass scan + sector performance snapshots
-- Download PineScripts + raw output from PRISM
+- Download PineScripts + raw output
-- Watch the system evolve over time
+- See how the system architecture has progressed
-- Support its open-source mission
+- Support its ongoing open-source development

 ---

+**Why multi-coin?**
+During extensive single-asset testing, VOLT’s creator learned that consistently outperforming BTC by trading BTC itself is extremely difficult.
+The edge comes from identifying periods where specific sectors or altcoins are gaining relative strength and dynamically allocating capital accordingly.
+PRISM embodies this principle.

-VOLT is designed to be lightweight, modular, and clean.
+VOLT is built to be lightweight, modular, and transparent.
-It’s not a black box — it’s a public system for thinking clearly about markets.
+It’s not a black box — it’s a public experiment in how to think clearly about crypto markets.

 Stay sharp.
-–– cavpatrol
+—— cavpatrol